The study programme is characterised by a number of academic and social events

 In addition to these events, the activities below are a regular part of the study environment at UCN's International Hospitality Management programme:

-In the second semester we will arrange a field trip for you and your classmates.
-The purpose of the trip is to give you new and international input from the hospitality sector as well as expand your academic knowledge.
+In the second semester, we will arrange two field trips for you and your classmates.
+The purpose of the trips is to give you new (and international) input from the hospitality sector as well as expand your academic knowledge.

-The length of the trip may vary just and the destination changes from one year to the next.
-Among previous study trip destinations are places such as Miami, London, Italy and Dubai.
-Besides time for socialising with class mates, the trip features visits to 9–12 companies in the following lines of business: tourism, hotel, restaurant and experience economy.
+Besides time for socialising with class mates, the trip features visits to companies in the following lines of business: tourism, hotel, restaurant and experience economy.

 In the beginning of your studies, you will be placed in a study group comprised of 4–5 persons.